 An object’s state is held in its instance variables.
 For example, the

-object above owns some memory for storing the bytes that make up the string “Peter”. -
+nameobject above owns some memory for storing the bytes that make up the string “Peter”. -

 The

-object also contains a pointer back to its class (NSString
+nameobject also contains a pointer back to its class (NSString) as part of its state. -

 In Objective-C objects don’t contain any behavior, only state.